 Aims of project

 The overall aim of this project is to establish a sustainable competence network in countries with high TB-incidence.
-In this network the Central Asia state Kyrgyzstan, the East European country Moldova and two countries of Southern Africa, Namibia and Mozambique, will be supported to implement modern sequencing technology (in part NGS) for rapid TB resistance diagnostics and surveillance.
+In this network the Central Asia state Kyrgyzstan, the East European country Moldova and three countries of Southern Africa, Namibia, Mozambique and the more recently included Eswatini, will be supported to implement modern sequencing technology (in part NGS) for rapid TB resistance diagnostics and surveillance.

 - Technology transfer by implementation of sequencing technologies in partner countries

 - Capacity building by different trainings: train the trainers, training laboratory experts, training in data analysis and interpretation, establishment of competence network

 - Ensuring sustainability by integrating sequencing technology into national TB strategy

 SeqMDRTB_NET.pdf Download (184 KB).
 File meets accessibility standards.